 An automatic validation of the length of the submitted project description will be performed.
-If the project description exceeds the specified limitations on the number of pages and characters, you will be informed that the length exceeds the given size requirements.
+If the project description exceeds the specified limitations on the number of pages and characters, you will be informed that the length exceeds the given length requirements.
 If you choose, nevertheless, to submit your application, it will be singled out for a manual check.
-The expert committee will not consider any part of the project description that exceeds the given size requirements.
+Applications with project descriptions that exceed the given length requirements will be administratively rejected (cf. section 6.1).